-In the past few years, in fact, the market has been impacted by new privacy regulations, such as the GDPR in May 2018 and California Consumer Privacy Act of June of the same year.
+In the past few years, in fact, the market has been impacted by new privacy regulations, such as the GDPR in May 2018 and the California Consumer Privacy Act of June of the same year.
 During Facebook’s F8 developer conference in April 2019, Mark Zuckerberg famously stated that ‘the future is private’ and that Facebook is becoming a privacy-focused communications platform.
-The end of 2020 should also see the introduction of a new European ePrivacy regulation that aims to strengthen existing EU law on the protection of personal data.
+The end of 2020 also saw the introduction of a new European ePrivacy regulation that aims to strengthen existing EU law on the protection of personal data.

-Following this trend, market players such as Apple Safari and Mozilla Firefox have since long developed Intelligent Tracking Prevention (ITP) systems, and now Google Chrome it’s next in phasing out third-party cookies with the goal of improving privacy and security on the web.
+Following this trend, market players such as Apple Safari and Mozilla Firefox have since long developed Intelligent Tracking Prevention (ITP) systems, and now Google Chrome is next in phasing out third-party cookies with the goal of improving privacy and security on the web.

-In February 2020, with the release of Chrome 80, an updated version of the most popular web browser, Google was meant to enforce a new “secure-by-default” cookie classification system called ‘SameSite’.
+In February 2020, with the release of Chrome 80, an updated version of the most popular web browser, Google was meant to enforce a new secure-by-default cookie classification system called SameSite.
 The SameSite cookie implementation is meant to restrict cookies to first-party access by default and asking businesses to specifically mark cookies for third-party contexts.
 This is seen as an initial step to eventually phase out third-party cookies entirely.
 However, in the light of COVID-19, the company decided to postpone its enforcement to avoid creating further instability in the advertising world.